gwiazdorrr/EventBetter/README.md

 }
 ```

-There's no need to unlisten/unsubsribe from anything.
+There's no need to unlisten/unsubscribe from anything.

 # How does it work

 The first parameter in `Listen` is the listener; as long as it is alive, the handler (the second parameter) will be invoked whenever there is a `Raise` called with a matching type.
-If the listener gets destroyed (with Destroy or when changing scenes), the handler will not get invoked anymore and all the references will get cleaned up no later than in the next LateUpdate.
+If the listener gets destroyed (with `UnityObject.Destroy` or when changing scenes), the handler will not get invoked any more and all the references will get cleaned up no later than in the next LateUpdate.

-It is possible thanks to UnityEngine.Object being the main citizen in the Unity world - it has a native representation with lifetime controlled entirely by the engine.
-There's no need to use WeakReference, ConditionalWeakTable and boilerplate like "unsubsribe" to avoid leaks, just keep track of the native parts.
+It is possible thanks to `UnityEngine.Object` being the main citizen in the Unity world - it has a native representation with lifetime controlled entirely by the engine.
+There's no need to use `WeakReference`, `ConditionalWeakTable` and boilerplate like "unsubscribe" to avoid leaks, just keep track of the native parts.

 # More examples